BackOverview: The Placements tool - for organising work experience

 This way, the school can always stop a placement from happening if they want to, but the system doesn't create work that doesn't need to be done.

-We designed this workflow having talked to many experienced school and college placement coordinators, plus employers, students, parents/caregivers, and carefully taking into account guidance from the UK's Health & Safety Executive.
+We designed this workflow having talked to many experienced school and college placement coordinators, plus employers, students, parents, and carefully taking into account guidance from the UK's Health & Safety Executive.